danielwestermann/ThePostgreSQLGame/Readme.md

 - Create a count of the distinct values of the text column of the materialized view and sum them up
 - The password is the square root of that sum as reported by PostgreSQL without any casts

-Hint: You need to to the last two steps in one statement to get the correct password.
+Hint: You need to do the last two steps in one statement to get the correct password.

 ### Level 17 -> Level 18